Meerut: Ancient era

-Meerut also contained a Harappan settlement known as Alamgirpur.
-It was also the easternmost settlement of the Indus Valley civilisation.
-Meerut had been a centre of Buddhism in the period of Mauryan Emperor Ashoka (r.
+Meerut also contained a Harappan settlement known as Alamgirpur, the easternmost settlement of the Indus Valley civilisation.
+Meerut was a centre of Buddhism during the reign of Mauryan emperor Ashoka (r.
 273 BC to 232 BC.), and remains of Buddhist structures were found near the Jama Masjid in the present day city.
-The Ashoka Pillar, at Delhi ridge, next to the ‘Bara Hindu Rao Hospital’, near Delhi University, was carried to Delhi from Meerut, by Firuz Shah Tughluq (r.
-1351–1388); it was later damaged in a 1713 explosion, and restored in 1867.
+The Ashoka Pillar, at Delhi Ridge, was carried to Delhi from Meerut by Firuz Shah Tughluq (r.
+1351–1388).
+It was later damaged in a 1713 explosion and restored in 1867.

+In Hindu mythology, Meerut has a strong connection to the Mahabharata.
+One of the main characters in the epic, Draupadi, is believed by the locals to have been born here.